 According to the Department of Safety & Homeland Security, a distracted driver causes a crash about every 45 minutes in Tennessee.
 Damage from distracted driving costs the state over $300 million per year, and distracted driving accidents can maim and kill.
 To combat the threat of distracted driving, the Tennessee legislature has passed laws penalizing people who operate a motor vehicle while distracted.
-If you violate these laws, you’ll be subject to fines and penalties, and criminal charges are possible in severe cases.
+If you violate the distracted driving law in Tennessee, you could face fines, penalties, and even criminal charges.
+In severe cases, vehicular accident charges may result in several damages, especially if injuries or fatalities are involved.

 What Is the Distracted Driving Law in Tennessee?